MarkusBordihn/BOs-Easy-Mob-Farm/README.md

 ## Type of Mob Catching Items

+### 🪤 Catch Cage

+The catch cage is used to catch the bigger wilder animals.

+### 🪤 Catch Cage (small)

+The catch cage small used is to catch the standard animals.

 ### 🪢Collar (small)

 The collar is used to catch the standard animals from a plains biome.

-### ⚱️ Urn (small)

-The urn is used to catch the standard monsters from a plains cave biome.

 ### 🐟 Fishing Bowl